andy-leezard/CT-Crypto-Lite-Public/Readme.md

 This app does not operate actual cryptocurrency trading services and is built simply and purely for educational & recreational purposes to help people try out simulated cryptocurrency investment.

 # Privacy
 This app stores data that is directly provided by the user in the backend server storage.
-The user data can be permanently deleted on demand.
+The user data can be permanently deleted on demand by deleting your account.
 All deleted user data is irrecoverable.
-You can delete your account at any time.

-Soon to be available on AppStore and Google Play.

 # Images from Android virtual machine
 ![Screenshot1](https://firebasestorage.googleapis.com/v0/b/cointracer-2fd86.appspot.com/o/screenshots%2FAndroid%2Fandroid_1024_500.png?alt=media&token=62272944-fffc-49b0-a52b-46e337ffe67e)